3 Lessons I Learned That Helped Me Start a Thriving Coaching Business

 And I also want to offer 3 lessons I learned that helped me release my doubts and go on to establish a thriving coaching business helping women break through their own doubts and fears so they can start purpose-infused businesses.

-1. Self-compassion is the MOST important (and unexpected!) “magic power” I’ve had to develop in starting a coaching business.
+1. Self-compassion is the MOST important (and unexpected!) “magic power” I’ve developed in starting a coaching business.

 When I was first starting out, I was the true villain in my own story—I was cruel and wicked toward myself whenever I made a “mistake” or “failed” at something.
 This abuse blocked me from taking risks.
 Since I wouldn’t allow myself to take the risk of getting out there, I didn’t allow my services to be seen by the people they could have helped.
 In other words, my lack of compassion toward myself prevented me from getting clients and making money in my business.